-Love the Duchess of Cambridge?
-Discover more inspiring royal role models from around the world
+Love Catherine and Meghan?
+Discover more inspiring royal role models from around the world...

 Princess Mary of Denmark

-It’s not often that you see a royal wearing leather, so you’ve got to admire Crown Princess Mary of Denmark for her confident personal style.
 Mary is an Australian who met Frederik, Crown Prince of Denmark, in a pub in Sydney in 2000 (not the classic fairytale meeting, and we like it all the more for that).
-Today she’s at the helm of the Mary Foundation, an organisation that works to prevent childhood bullying, domestic violence and loneliness.
+She sits at the helm of the Mary Foundation, an organisation that works to prevent childhood bullying, domestic violence and loneliness.

 Saudi Arabian Ameerah Al-Taweel divorced from Prince Alwaleed Bin Talal in 2013, but has remained in the public eye as a campaigner for the rights of women in the Middle East.
-Most recently, she has been at the helm of a fight to lift the ban on women driving in Saudi Arabia, where female drivers have previously been punished with 150 lashes.
+In the past, she has been at the helm of a fight to lift the ban on women driving in Saudi Arabia, where female drivers have previously been punished with 150 lashes.
 She's said to be one of the most influential Arab women in the world.

 When Princess Mabel married into the Dutch royal family in 2004, she was already a human rights activist - and her career has only blossomed from there.
 She later became the CEO of the Elders, an organisation founded by Nelson Mandela to find solutions to the environmental crisis, poverty and war.
-Today she's the chair of Girls Not Brides, an organisation that fights to end child marriage, and this week she won a Champions for Change Award.
+Today she's the chair of Girls Not Brides, an organisation that fights to end child marriage, and is an advisor to several non-profits, including the Malala Fund.
 As princesses go, this one is a better role model than any Disney heroine.

 Nioxin haircare system for thinning hair has 57% off in incredible Cyber Monday deal